nicovalerian/Willify/README.md

 # 📝 To-Do List

 - [ ] 🎨 Design website prototype in Figma
-  - [ ] Ensure design is different from final website
   - [ ] Include header, navigation, content, and footer in design
   - [ ] Consider color, layout, and consistency